sinshen/ApeX-dqn/README.md

 asynchronousdqn is almost like a3c, asydqn_rm added replay memory, multi-step will be even faster than a3c

-if there are not many actors, apexdqn will not perform better than others(deepmind used 360 actors)
+apexdqn will perform better as the number of actors increse